Discerning Idolatry in Desire

 Most of us realize that enjoying anything other than God, from the best gift to the basest pleasure, can become idolatry.
 Paul says in Colossians 3:5, “Covetousness is idolatry.”

+“Covetousness” means desiring something other than God in the wrong way.
+But what does that mean — “in the wrong way”?
 The reason this matters is both vertical and horizontal.
 Idolatry will destroy our relationship with God.
 And it will destroy our relationships with people.

 So here is my effort to think biblically about what those wrong ways are.
 What makes an enjoyment idolatrous?
 What turns a desire into covetousness, which is idolatry?

 1. Enjoyment is becoming idolatrous when it is forbidden by God.